FcoreTeam/FcoreTeam/README.md

 # We are Fcore💙

-> ### **Fcore - A family of talented web developers.
+> ### **Fcore - A family of talented web and game developers.
 We have been on the market for more than two years, and have a considerable portfolio and experience.
 Join us and work with us.**
 _CEO "Fcore" with love💙_
 >
 ## Our technical skills: